martha-thomae/GuatC1/09_Rodrigo-de-Ceballos_Mass/comments.md

 - ...

 --->  Missing minim in altus (section 2) --> add a minim after a semibreve to resolve a suspension **????**
-Shorten last note in tenor (section 2)
+Shorten last note in tenor OR augmented the ones in the other 3 voices (section 2)

 No remaining orange labels after editorial corrections